isaomatsunami/making-3d-map/README.md

 ![geotiff coordinates](images/geotiffcoordinates.png)

-Recall that owakudaniDEM.npy was binary data of int16 and height value was multipled by 10.
+Recall that owakudaniDEM.npy was a binary data of int16 and height value was multipled by 10.

 ```javascript
     # _dem is int16 binary data. change it to TypedArray